DHTMLX/scheduler-docs/data/limits.md

 }}

 ##How to mark certain dates?

 There are 2 methods that can be used to mark the specified date(s):

 {{links
-- api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (unlike blockTime() allows setting custom styling for the limit)
+- api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (allows setting custom styling for the limit)
 - api/scheduler_marktimespan.md - marks and/or blocks date(s) by applying the default or a custom style to them.
 Marking is canceled right after any internal update occurs in the app.
 Can be used for highlighting
 }}